 Think it through:

 Are the tens of millions of people (and future users) going to throw away all their money and investments every time someone shouts they have something better?
 Is the entire network going to throw away all the organic growth, infrastructure and restart to square one?
 Of course not.
 That would be an endless cycle of disruption and destruction occurring on a monthly basis.

 Bitcoin is anti-fragile because instead of weakening in times of chaos and disorder, it gains strength.
 For example, when there is economic trouble caused by corruption, Bitcoin adoption accelerates.
 Or when an entity "attempts" to co-opt Bitcoin, the communities grow stronger, new innovations are created to protect the network and game theory kicks in.

 The system is battle tested because everything but the kitchen sink has been thrown at it and it doesn't die.
 In fact, the attacks made the technology, network and communities stronger each time.
 Mainstream media declared Bitcoin dead over 383 times already and guess what?
 It's still here and thriving.

 Everyone from presidents, governments, bank CEOs, central banks, politicians, mainstream media to your Uncle Bob have bashed Bitcoin.
 Detractors desperately search for negative talking-points that will stick but fail because you can't argue against facts or mathematics.
 Interestingly, many who started off as detractors of Bitcoin eventually progressed to embracing it and it takes some people years to go through the process.
-In fact, the majority of people in Bitcoin started off as a skeptic.
+In fact, the majority of people in Bitcoin now started off as a skeptic.